Selflender logo Back to Data & Guides

 Fastest growing industries for side hustles

-Being aware of some of the fastest-growing industries predicted for the next decade can help you choose a lucrative side hustle to pursue.
+Being aware of some of the fastest-growing industries predicted for the next decade can help you choose a lucrative side hustle or small business to pursue.
 If you already have particular skills or are looking to develop new skills in a certain area, these should give you some ideas.
-Here are some of the industries and job roles that are expected to grow quickly for side hustlers in the coming years.
+Here are some of the industries and job roles that are expected to grow quickly in the coming years.

 Industry Expected growth in jobs by 2030